kdave/btrfs-progs/Documentation/Source-repositories.rst

 ^^^^^^^^^^^^^^^^^^^^

-The pull requests will not be accepted directly, the preferred way is to send patches to the mailinglist instead.
-You can link to a branch in any git repository if the mails do not make it to the mailinglist or for convenience.
+The pull requests will not be accepted directly, the preferred way is to send patches to the mailing list instead.
+You can link to a branch in any git repository if the mails do not make it to the mailing list or for convenience.

 The development model of btrfs-progs shares a lot with the kernel model.
 The github way is different in some ways.
 We, the upstream community, expect that